 COVID-19, Types of Visitation: Arizona State Veteran Homes

-Our facilities follow current Centers for Medicare & Medicaid Services (CMS)/Centers for Disease Control and Prevention (CDC) guidelines and recommendations for prevention of COVID-19 during indoor and outdoor visitations.
+Our facilities follow current CMS/CDC guidelines and recommendations for prevention of COVID-19 during visitation within our facility.

 Policy Interpretation and Implementation:

-Visitation will be conducted through different means based on a facility’s structure and residents’ needs, such as window visits, outdoor dedicated visitation spaces, indoor dedicated visitation spaces and compassionate care situations.
+Visitation will be conducted through different means based on a facility’s structure and residents’ needs, such as window visits, outdoor dedicated visitation spaces, indoor dedicated visitation spaces and compassionate care situations and home visits.
 Regardless of how visits are conducted, there are certain core Principles and best practices that reduce the risk of COVID-19 transmissions:

 Core Principles of COVID-19 Infection Prevention

 - Screening of all who enter the facility for signs and symptoms of COVID-19 and recent exposure to a person with COVID-19 infection

 - Persons with signs and symptoms or with close contact to a person with COVID-19 infection in the last 14 days should be denied entry regardless of the visitor’s vaccination status

 - Performing hand hygiene with soap and water or alcohol-based hand rub

 - Wearing a face covering or mask while in the facility